MrHighTech20/Vagrant-Vsphere/README.md

 If you encounter issues with the vSphere provider settings, double-check your vSphere server credentials, permissions, and network configurations.

 For more details on Vagrant and the vSphere provider, refer to the official documentation.
-At the moment the VM is created using a template the would created before, after creating the virtual machine, Vagrant tried to create a connection using SSH but return one mensage saying:
+At the moment, the VM is created using a template that was created before.
+After creating the virtual machine, Vagrant tried to create a connection using SSH, but the following message returns:

 ```bash
 default: SSH auth method: private key
 default: Warning: Authentication failure.
 Retrying...
 ```
-The virtual machine is running but the not finished to config because the SSH not working.
+The virtual machine is running but with unfinished config, because the SSH is not working.